 They were discovered around 820 by bishop Theodemir of Iria, guided by a light in the sky that a hermit had seen.
 King Alfonso II of Asturias (c.
 760-842) went on a pilgrimage there and had a modest chapel and a small monastery erected above them.

 A larger temple slowly attracted a growing number of pilgrims from remote places.
-This custom slowly evolved into the Camino de Santiago (St James Way) as we know it today, although besides the religious aspect the route has gained considerable touristic importance.
+This custom slowly evolved into the Camino de Santiago (Saint James Way) as we know it today, although besides the religious aspect the route has gained considerable touristic importance.

 On that same site, the current cathedral of Santiago de Compostela was built between 1075 and 1211.
 The remains of Santiago, lost again and rediscovered in the middle of the 14th century, were finally recognized as authentic by Pope Leo XIII in 1884.